ahmetsenturk/masters-thesis/content/implementation.typ

 Starting with the prototype design and user feedback round, we iterated over the feedback component to meet the requirements.
 The final version of the feedback component after integrating the feedback from the UI/UX meetings is shown in @default-feedback-component.

-#figure(caption: "Default Feedback Component.
+#figure(caption: [Default feedback component.
 This figure shows three default feedback types: Correct, Needs Revision, and Not Attempted.
 On top of the component, there is the reference to the student's submission if available.
-Then the feedback is displayed with the credits and a title.
-In this figures are set to default, but they can also be customized.")[
+Then the feedback is displayed with the credits and a title.])[
   #image("../figures/feedback-component/default.png", width: 94%)
 ] <default-feedback-component>